oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionoke.md

 ## Objective

-This Hands on Lab will go through the process of creating a WebLogic for OKE on OCI Infrastructure - using Oracle Cloud Marketplace.
+This Hands on Lab will go through the process of creating a WebLogic for OKE on Oracle CIoud Infrastructure - using Oracle Cloud Marketplace.